 3).
 What type of experience does the potential coach have?
 Who do they tend to attract?
 I tend to attract smart people who want to engage with their health in an active way.
 People who are creative, and those who like to think and ask lots of questions, love working with me, and I am enthusiastic about working with them.
 People for whom weight loss is part of an overarching life change find me and do well with my brand of coaching.
 I also tend to attract people who are interested in the holistic nature of traditional Chinese medicine, though not all are keen on acupuncture or other forms of TCM.
 I also really enjoy working with people who need self care skills for their work, be it in high-trauma fields like first responders or be it in high-stakes occupations like lawyers or professors.
 If a person is in a chronic stress environment that isn’t going to change any time soon, it takes creativity and grit to make something good happen regardless, and I find that an enjoyable challenge and so do my clients.
 (If you are interested in my blog posts on the topic of health coaching, check here).

 Note: Your potential coach should be able to tell you what they don’t work with just as easily as they tell you what they do work with.
 Me?
 I don’t have a gift for coaching postpartum, I have no experience with cardiac rehab patients, and I’m not the best with senior health.
-I have clients in these categories who come to me for traditional Chinese bodywork therapy.
+I have clients in these categories who come to me for traditional Chinese bodywork therapy and/or acupuncture.
 If any one of them mentioned wanting a coach I could find referrals for them, but these subjects aren’t my strongest as a coach.
 It’s really important for a coach to know his or her gifts and work with those; it also matters that the coach has a good referral network.
 Ask about it.

 ~~~That magic ingredient: trust~~~